 Each year, over 440 students attend and benefit from our after school program curriculum which focuses on academic skill building, enriching activities meant to stretch young minds, and healthy nutritious meals to fuel growing bodies.

 Increased Academic Performance

 A national evaluation found that over 40 percent of students attending 21st Century Community Learning Center programs improved their reading and math grades, and those who attended more regularly were more likely to make gains (Naftzger et. al., 2007).
 Additionally, children who participate in after school programs are 20% less likely to drop out of school than non-participants.

 Carver Center’s CAP program is facilitated by professionals, many of whom are school personnel during the day.
 These facilitators also lead homework support designed to stretch learning further and deeper than the school day allows.

 After school programs can play an important role in encouraging physical activity and good dietary habits.
 Participation in after school programs has been associated with positive health outcomes, including reduced obesity (Mahoney, J., Lord, H., & Carryl, 2005).

 CAP participants receive a balanced dinner daily, and participate in physical activity and recreation on a weekly basis.
-Some of those in our CAP program also take part in nutrition courses or cooking classes, providing them with valuable life skills.
+Some of our middle school CAP program students also take part in cooking classes, providing them with valuable life skills.